Principles for a People's Bailout and a Just Recovery from COVID-19

 Protect our democratic process while protecting each other.

 People must not be forced to choose between exercising their rights as citizens and protecting public health.
 The federal government must support states, by providing funding and technical support wherever needed, to ensure that every American can vote safely in primary and general elections.

 Specific life-saving and democracy-defending measures include expanding vote by mail, online or automatic voter registration, among others.
 The 2020 Census must be fully supported and resourced to achieve an accurate and safe count under the new and evolving conditions.
 U.S. Congress, state capitals and city halls should not shut down until they have amended rules to ensure continuity of governance in the case that in-person sessions are suspended.

-Prioritize women, black, indigenous, undocumented, and low-income communities who are hurt first and worst.
+Prioritize women, Black, brown, indigenous, undocumented, LGBTQ+, and low-income people, the elderly, people with disabilities, and communities who are hurt first and worst.